zackurben/alphavantage/README.md

 ## Browser Usage

 This library can be used in the browser or in node since it is packaged as a UMD module.
-To use it in the browser, you must first include the bundled source:
+To use it in the browser, you must first include the bundled source.
+Without a bundler, that can be acheived with:

 ```html
 <script src="./node_modules/alphavantage/dist/bundle.js"></script>